-Heavy Metal Thunder, is inspired by in the dramatic increase of intensity of coastal storm systems.
-The material in this piece was all collected of the beaches of Parker River Wildlife Refuge in Newbury, MA.
+The material in this piece was all collected from the beaches of Parker River Wildlife Refuge in Newbury, MA.
 Immediately after the new year, the area experienced a series of severe nor’easters.
-As waves pounded the beach miles of dunes where leveled flooding the maritime forest.
+As waves pounded the coast, miles of dunes were leveled, flooding the maritime forest.
 The maritime forest at Parker River is very a special place.
-It is a major stop numerous migratory bird species.
+It is a major stop for numerous migratory bird species.
 In the summer the scraggly Dog Wood and Black Pine host the largest concentration of Warblers in the world.
 Without the protection of the dune wall, the forest became vulnerable to an angry ocean.
-As swells of water pounded the forest ground, the rip tide literally pulled the land away.
+As swells of water pounded the forest ground, the riptide literally pulled the land away.
 That spring the beach looked like it had been hit by a bomb.
 Many endangered bird species rely on the beaches at Parker River for nesting grounds.